sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/polymake/apps_tropical.rst

-The function ``cartesian_product`` computes the cartesian product of an arbitrary, comma-separated list of tropical cycles using the same tropical addition, e.g. the product of two uniform linear spaces could be computed via:
+The function ``cartesian_product`` computes the cartesian product of an arbitrary, comma-separated list of tropical cycles using the same tropical addition, e.g., the product of two uniform linear spaces could be computed via: